-25. The tentative LARP budget, based on compensation calculations for losses to residential and business assets, agricultural land, trees, relocation and support allowances is estimated to be US\$1,400,000.
-The direct compensation cost will comprise 64%, indirect cost 28%, administrative cost 2% and contingency amount about 6 % of the total compensation costs.
+25. The tentative LARP budget, based on compensation calculations for payment to losses of residential and business assets, agricultural land, trees, relocation and support allowances, is estimated to be \$1,400,000.
+The direct compensation cost will comprise 64%, indirect cost 28%, administrative cost 2% and contingency amount of about 6 % of the total compensation costs.